jgillick/genesis-forge/docs/guide/quick_start.md

 ## Next Steps

+- Learn about the [Gamepad controller integration](./gamepad) for detailed reference
 - Browse the [API Documentation](../api/index.md) for detailed reference
 - Join our [Discord community](https://discord.gg/genesis-forge) for help and discussions